rk-saurabh/INTELLISORT/README.md

 ### Sort Confirmation

-The sort confirmation signal confirms the sorting operation and triggers the counter increment.
+The sort confirmation signal confirms the sorting operation and triggers the relevant counter increment.

+### Product Counters

+Separate counters record the number of red, green, and blue products sorted.

 ### HMI

-The HMI provides operator controls, process indications, simulation buttons, and product counters.
+The HMI provides operator controls, process indications, simulation buttons, sorter status, and product counters.

 ---